ivan-jaramillo/text-generation/README.md

 # Text Generation

-A recurrent neural network implemented using TensorFlow for text generation.
+A recurrent neural network implemented using TensorFlow for text generation at the character level.

 ## Description